ccollins-21/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img src="https://i.imgur.com/EBRXTaM.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
-In the Network tab of this VM, I'll make sure it will create itself on the same virtual network of the previous machine created.
+In the Networking tab of this VM, I'll make sure it will create itself on the same virtual network of the previous machine created.
 I'll leave all other settings default and create this VM:  <br/>
 <img src="https://i.imgur.com/RYUn5oi.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />